 Treatment Options

-Children with spina bifida normally undergo surgery, this normally isn’t the case with dogs or puppies.
-That said, there have been recent cases where bulldog puppies were part of a trial at UC Davis and received a stem cell treatment.
-This treatment did help the puppies, however, it’s not something that’s available to ordinary people like you and me just yet!
+The good thing is that this is not a degenerative disease.
+The bad news is that there isn’t a treatment option for spina bifida in dogs.
+And while children with spina bifida typically undergo surgery, this isn’t the case with dogs or puppies.
+There have been recent cases where bulldog puppies were part of a trial at UC Davis and received a stem cell treatment.
+This treatment did help the puppies.
+However, it’s not yet available to ordinary people like you and me!

 Prognosis of Spina Bifida in dogs